-- Supporting its customers in their efforts to improve the quality of the recycling they collect and deliver to ECL.
-Identifying and rejecting contaminated loads being delivered to the MRF. - Providing unbiased expert advice to Central and Local Government regarding innovation, future opportunities and risks to the recycling industry. - Actively maintaining its website and social media platforms, using these facilities to deploy ECL's marketing and supporting CCCs public education strategies.
+- Supporting its customers in its monitoring of kerbside bins through roadside auditing. - Identifying and rejecting contaminated loads being delivered to the MRF. - Engaging the public through various education initiatives, including advertising campaigns, social media participation, and strategic partnerships. - Providing unbiased expert advice to Central and Local Government regarding innovation, future opportunities and risks to the recycling industry. - Actively maintaining its website and social media platforms, using these facilities to deploy ECL's marketing and public education strategies.